 The first step of creating and training a new convolutional neural network (ConvNet) is to define the network architecture.
 This topic explains the details of ConvNet layers, and the order they appear in a ConvNet.
 For a complete list of deep learning layers and how to create them, see List of Deep Learning Layers.
 To learn about LSTM networks for sequence classification and regression, see Long Short-Term Memory Networks.
 To learn how to create your own custom layers, see Define Custom Deep Learning Layers.

 The network architecture can vary depending on the types and numbers of layers included.
 The types and number of layers included depends on the particular application or data.
-For example, if you have categorical responses, you must have a softmax layer and a classification layer, whereas if your response is continuous, you must have a regression layer at the end of the network.
+For example, classification networks typically have a softmax layer and a classification layer, whereas regression networks must have a regression layer at the end of the network.
 A smaller network with only one or two convolutional layers might be sufficient to learn on a small number of grayscale image data.
 On the other hand, for more complex data with millions of colored images, you might need a more complicated network with multiple convolutional and fully connected layers.

 To specify the architecture of a deep network with all layers connected sequentially, create an array of layers directly.
 For example, to create a deep network which classifies 28-by-28 grayscale images into 10 classes, specify the layer array